bincrafters/conan-bazel_installer/README.md

 The complete list of Bazel binaries can be found here:  https://github.com/bazelbuild/bazel/releases

+### Additional Notes

+When installing on Debian Linux, this package requires the standard linux package to be added: `unzip`.
+Conan has the capability of installing this via it's "system_requirements" feature, however in this particular case, we've opted not to include that in the Conan recipe, leaving it to the user to install separately.
+This is in part due to the fact that the error message produced by Bazel is very clear and indicates what the user must do.

 ### Project setup

 If you handle multiple dependencies in your project is better to add a *conanfile.txt*